Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Ricci Curvature on Riemannian Polyhedra

 \section{Ricci Curvature on Riemannian Polyhedra}

 In the past few years, several notions of boundedness of Ricci curvature from below on general metric spaces have appeared.
-Sturm \cite{S06} and Lott-Villani \cite{V09} independently introduced the so called curvature-dimension condition on a metric measure space denoted by $CD(K,N)$.
+Sturm \cite{S06} and Lott-Villani \cite{V09} independently introduced the so called curvature-dimension condition on a metric measure space denoted by $\CD(K,N)$.
 The curvature dimension condition implies the generalized Brunn-Minkowski inequality (hence the Bishop-Gromov comparison and Bonnet-Myer's theorem) and a Poincar\'e inequality (see \cite{S06,LV07,V09}).
-Meanwhile, Sturm and Ohta introduced a measure contraction property denoted as $MCP(K,N)$ in Ohta's work.
-The condition $MCP(K,N)$ also implies the Bishop-Gromov comparison, Bonnet-Myer's theorem and a Poincar\'e inequality (see \cite{S06,O07}).
+Meanwhile, Sturm and Ohta introduced a measure contraction property denoted as $\MCP(K,N)$ in Ohta's work.
+The condition $\MCP(K,N)$ also implies the Bishop-Gromov comparison, Bonnet-Myer's theorem and a Poincar\'e inequality (see \cite{S06,O07}).
 Note that all of these generalized notions of Ricci curvature bounded below are equivalent to the classical one on smooth Riemannian manifolds.
-Then after the reduced curvature dimension condition $CD^*(K,N)$ has been introduce by Bacher and Sturm in \cite{BS10} to overcome local-to-global property and it is equivalent to local $CD(K,N)$ condition.
-More recently the notion of Riemannian curvature dimension condition $RCD(K,\infty)$ has been introduced in \cite{AGS12} and it is equivalent to the $CD(K,\infty)$ on infinitesimally Hilbertian metric measure spaces.
-The finite dimensional version of this notion $RCD(K,N)$ has been introduced in \cite{EKS13} and independently in \cite{AMS13} and it is equivalent to $CD^*(K,N)$ on infinitesimally Hilbertian metric measure spaces.
-Here we define both $CD(K,N)$, $MCP(K,N)$ and show that on a Riemannian polyhedron we can use both of them.
-In the following definitions, we always assume that $(X,d)$ is a separable length space , $P(X)$ is the set of all Borel probability measures $\mu$ satisfying $\int_X d_X(x,y)^2 ~d\mu(y)<\infty$ for some $x\in X$. $P_2(X)$ is the set $P(X)$ equipped with the $L^2$-Wasserstein distance $W_2$ defined as
+Then after the reduced curvature dimension condition $\CD^*(K,N)$ has been introduce by Bacher and Sturm in \cite{BS10} to overcome local-to-global property and it is equivalent to local $\CD(K,N)$ condition.
+More recently the notion of Riemannian curvature dimension condition $\RCD(K,\infty)$ has been introduced in \cite{AGS12} and it is equivalent to the $\CD(K,\infty)$ on infinitesimally Hilbertian metric measure spaces.
+The finite dimensional version of this notion $\RCD(K,N)$ has been introduced in \cite{EKS13} and independently in \cite{AMS13} and it is equivalent to $\CD^*(K,N)$ on infinitesimally Hilbertian metric measure spaces.